 The challenge comes from the fact that the pilots have to make slalom among the mountains, the airport being surrounded by peaks over 5500 meters.
 Plus, the plane flies over the city and it's not easy to operate under such conditions.

 Courchevel Airport - Rhône-Alpes, France

-We also stay in the mountain area and introduce you to the Courchevel Altiport - Rhône-Alpes, France.
-The airport is in Courchevel - a beautiful and famous ski resort in the French Alps.
-Due to the very short track, some slopes, to which we also add the mountain area, the Courchevel Altiport is not accessible to anyone.
+We also stay in the mountain area and introduce you to Courchevel Altiport - Rhône-Alpes, France.
+The airport is located in Courchevel - a beautiful and famous ski resort in the French Alps.
+Due to the very short track, some unevenness, to which we add the mountain area, Courchevel Altiport is not accessible to everyone.

 To land at this airport, pilots are additionally trained and receive special operating certificates.
 Currently, only a few small aircraft and helicopters make their presence felt on the 525 meters runway and with a slope of 18.5%.

 The 3 special airport is located in Tegucigalpa, Honduras and also in a mountain area.
 It is located at 6 km from the center of Tegucigalpa.

 The airport is special because of the location, the runway with dimensions 2021 m × 45 m (from 2009) and the degree of inclination.
 The largest aircraft that can land at this airport are from the Boeing 757 family.

 Toncontín International Airport was about to close in 2008 when the Airbus A320 TACA, operating the 390 flight, left the runway.
 The accident resulted in 3 casualties aboard the plane and 2 people on the ground.